getselfstudy/self-study-client/README.md

 ## 🚀 Quick start

-1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.

-    ```sh
-    # create a new Gatsby site using the default starter
-    npx gatsby new my-default-starter https://github.com/gatsbyjs/gatsby-starter-default
-    ```

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into the site’s directory and start it up.

     ```sh
     cd my-default-starter/